 'Constantine is a distinguished novelist and short story writer as well as a poet.
 These poems show his compassionate interest in other people’s lives and his skill in presenting them, whether by narrative description or dramatic monologue.
 People’s minds and feelings are embedded in their bodies and biology, their individual life stories and relationships, the wider structures of society and processes of history, geography, the environment.
 Perhaps a novelist is particularly alert to this fact.
 Certainly Constantine is, and these different elements of life are densely interwoven through all the poems, with more and more connections emerging as one rereads.' - Edmund Prestwich, The North [on Belongings]

 ‘Constantine’s peculiar vision is an uneasy blend of the exquisite and the everyday…the beatific, the ordinary, the rebarbative even, are almost indistinguishable… Overwhelmingly the poems are intelligent and well-turned, setting out the tensions between innocence and experience with fine control.’ – Elizabeth Lowry, Times Literary Supplement

 David Constantine reads from Belongings

-  David Constantine reads four poems from Belongings: ‘The Horseshoe’, ‘Girl with

-  Cello on the Metro’, ‘Lake’ and ’Eye Test’ (see View Extract below to read the

-  poems).
-Neil Astley filmed Constantine reading selections of his poems from his

-  books at his home in Oxford in June 2018.
-There are separate videos for poems

-  from each of his collections.
+David Constantine reads four poems from Belongings: ‘The Horseshoe’, ‘Girl with Cello on the Metro’, ‘Lake’ and ’Eye Test’ (see View Extract below to read three of the poems).
+Neil Astley filmed Constantine reading selections of his poems from his books at his home in Oxford in June 2018.
+There are separate videos for poems from each of his collections.